TechGiovanni/Microsoft-Azure-Sentinel-Security-Lab/Module 4 - Configure Microsoft Sentinel and setup the Map.md

 </p>

 20. Now our Map looks like this.
-21. After you did 1000 API call, you have to wait until tomorrow for another 1000, then you will see the different countries that are attacking your Virtual Machine in real-time.
+21. After 1000 API call, we have to wait until tomorrow for another 1000, then you will see the different countries that are attacking your Virtual Machine in real-time.

+* Note: for the map to update with ne attacks, we need to make sure the Powershell script is running on the Virtual Machine, so that it can update the failed_rdp.log file. *

 <p align="center">
   <img src="https://i.imgur.com/IGfrwNv.png"/>